chee/lima/README.md

       let seen = this.seen.has(fn)
       this.seen.add(fn)
       let shebang = meta.shebang || meta["#!"]
+		// TODO make this real, and work with pairs let comment = meta.filename.endsWith(".ts") ? "//" : null
 ```

 if the file is in a directory, then we should make that directory!!